-The good news is, it is possible to get life insurance after a cancer diagnosis.
+The good news is, it may be possible to get life insurance after a cancer diagnosis

 If you are in remission and otherwise healthy, in most cases you will be able to find life cover that works for you.
 However, the policy you qualify for will likely be determined by factors such as the date of your diagnosis, the type of cancer you had and the severity of the disease.

 The more you can provide detailed answers about your medical history, the smoother the process of getting life cover will be.
 When applying for life cover, expect to be asked questions such as when you were diagnosed with cancer, the type and stage of cancer you had, the size and location of your cancer, whether it metastasized, as well as what treatment you underwent, when and for how long.

 Your medical records will be reviewed by an underwriter to enable a fair and accurate assessment

 You might also be asked to provide proof that you are strictly following any ongoing treatment plans.
 This includes taking prescribed medications and attending follow-up appointments.

 If you are in remission, but have other health issues, this may also impact the type of cover you can get and determine any exclusions put in place.

 One of the key qualifiers for life insurance after a cancer diagnosis is time